-Massimo Scaccabarozzi, president of Italy’s Farmindustria and Janssen Italy’s MD, warns that the EMA could lose almost all of its current staff if it moves to a country they do not want to go to, and has called for a shortlist of candidate countries to be drawn up.
+Massimo Scaccabarozzi, president of Italy’s Farmindustria, warns that the EMA could lose almost all of its current staff if it moves to a country they do not want to go to, and has called for a shortlist of candidate countries to be drawn up.

-Janssen Italy managing director and Farmindustria president Massimo Scaccabarozzi naturally enough feels the northern Italian city of Milan would be a good choice for the EMA’s future seat.
-He says it is vital to ensure that the decision, which will be made in November, is based firmly on “objective and valid” criteria.
+Farmindustria president Massimo Scaccabarozzi, who naturally enough feels the northern Italian city of Milan would be a good choice for the EMA’s future seat, said it was vital to ensure that the decision, which will be made in November, was based firmly on “objective and valid” criteria.
 He fears, though, that political bargaining might win the day.

 The six criteria on which the new location will be chosen were formally published by the European Council on Jun.
 22. As well as five “objective” criteria, such as international connectivity, suitable premises and educational facilities for families of EMA employees, the list includes “geographical spread” – i.e., the need to take account of the fact that some member states do not currently have an EU agency.